-Coronavirus: Canadian Prime Minister Justin Trudeau in quarantine
+Coronavirus: Canadian Prime Minister Justin Trudeau in quarantine after his wife returns from Britain with fever

 "Out of an abundance of caution, the Prime Minister is opting to self-isolate and work from home until receiving Sophie's results," the statement said.

-His office said the doctor's advice to the prime minister is to continue daily activities while self-monitoring, given that he is exhibiting no symptoms himself.
-He is spending the day in briefings, phone calls, and virtual meetings from home, including speaking with other world leaders and joining a special cabinet committee discussion on the new coronavirus.
+His office said the doctor's advice to the Prime Minister is to continue daily activities while self-monitoring, given that he is exhibiting no symptoms himself.
+He is spending the day in briefings, phone calls, and virtual meetings from home, including speaking with other world leaders and joining a special Cabinet committee discussion on the new coronavirus.

 Trudeau has also cancelled an in-person meeting with Canada's provincial premiers.